sysadmin-as-a-service/sysadmin-blog/content/articles/scraping-podcasts-from-squarespace.md

 - creates a new version of the podcast XML feed
 - uploads it to Azure

-We can then add the URL of the podcast XML feed to our podcast app, and it'll show those new episodes in our podcast feed!
+We can then add the URL of the podcast XML feed to our podcast app, and it'll show those episodes in our podcast feed!

-(I opted here to keep the podcast feed private, i.e. not submit it to Apple Podcasts etc. where everyone could see it.)
+(I opted here to keep the podcast feed private, i.e. not submit it to Apple Podcasts etc. where everyone could see it, in case anyone was uncool with me making a publicly available resource _more_ publicly available.)

 ## Steps